 What is the difference between Event Hubs and Service Bus?

-Event Hubs is optimized for high throughput (millions of events/second) and streaming.
+Event Hubs is optimized for high throughput and event streaming.
 Service Bus offers advanced messaging features like transactions, sessions and dead-letter queues.
-Event Hubs = Big Data Ingestion, Service Bus = Enterprise Messaging.
+Event Hubs suits big data ingestion, Service Bus suits enterprise messaging.

 Can I use Kafka clients with Event Hubs?

-Yes, Event Hubs provides a Kafka-compatible endpoint (Standard and higher).
-Existing Kafka applications can migrate to Event Hubs without code changes.
-Simply adjust the connection string.
+Yes, from the Standard tier Event Hubs provides a Kafka-compatible endpoint.
+Existing Kafka applications can often migrate by adjusting the connection string, without changing application code.

 What are Throughput Units and how many do I need?

-1 TU = 1 MB/s Ingress or 2 MB/s Egress.
-For 5 MB/s sustained ingress you need 5 TUs.
-Auto-Inflate can automatically scale TUs based on load.
+One Throughput Unit (TU) provides roughly 1 MB/s ingress or 2 MB/s egress.
+Auto-Inflate can automatically scale the number of TUs based on load.

 How does Event Hubs Capture work?